webpack/webpack.js.org/content/configuration/output.md

 require("MyLibrary").doSomething();
 ```

 `libraryTarget: "commonjs2"` - When your library is loaded, the return value of your entry point will be part of the exports object.
-As the name implies, this is used in commonjs environments:
+As the name implies, this is used in CommonJS environments:

 ```javascript
 module.exports = _entry_return_;